apiaryio/drafter/README.md

 API Blueprint is Web API documentation language.
 You can find API Blueprint documentation on the [API Blueprint site](http://apiblueprint.org).

-Additionally Drafter provide set of Wrappers for serialization, of parsing result, via  [SOS library](https://github.com/apiaryio/sos) into JSON and YAML format.

 Drafter also provides the user ability to select the type of the output.
 There are two possible values:

 * **API Elements Parse Result:** Parse Result is defined in API Elements according to [Parse Result Namespace](http://api-elements.readthedocs.io/en/latest/element-definitions/#parse-result-elements).